 For at least 4 years my friend kept his money busy doing deals with us at 10% interest.
 His account balance grew substantially and so did our own bank account as we bought, fixed, and sold many deals.

 But there are probably many non-disqualified people you know who have money that could be loaned for your deals.
 You just need to start talking about retirement and about real estate, then listen to people’s responses and stories.

 Most IRA and 401k owners have money invested in stocks, bonds, CDs, and money market accounts, but some of them would love to invest some or all of it into real estate if they knew how.

 I met my own small group of private retirement account lenders by networking and becoming friends with other real estate investors.
 Your local REIA club or the forums on BiggerPockets.com are great resources for these types of financial friendships.

 If someone I know is interested in real estate investing, I just educate them about real estate, about typical deals, and about how private lenders can make interest just like a bank.

-My educational talk with a potential lender looks a lot like my 6-minute YouTube Video that explains the basic mechanics of an IRA loan against real estate.
+My educational talk with a potential lender looks a lot like my 6-minute YouTube Video below that explains the basic mechanics of an IRA loan against real estate.

 Watch it yourself and feel free to share it with potential lenders for your self-directed retirement account loans.

 Thank you as always for choosing to read my articles.
 It’s a privilege to share with you.